ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 The document describes the minimal set of business and technical prerequisites, functional and non-functional requirements for a Consensus Controlled State Machine (CCSM) network that when utilized ensures that two or more systems of record can synchronize their system state over said CCSM securely and privately.

 #### Status:
-This document is under active development and implementers are advised against implementing the specification unless they are directly involved with the Baseline TC team.
+This document is a Project Specification Drat and is no longer under active development.

 <!--
 was last revised or approved by Baseline, part of the Ethereum OASIS Open Project, on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Open Project (OP) are listed at [TBD].